The NBA Let the Cleveland Cavaliers Buy Draft Picks

-A former owner of the Cleveland Cavaliers was so awful at running the franchise that the NBA created a rule against the way that he conducted business.
-His mismanagement was so blatant that the next set of owners wouldn’t finalize the purchase unless the NBA allowed them to buy four first-round draft picks.
+A former owner of the Cleveland Cavaliers was so awful at running the franchise that the league created a rule against the way he did business.
+His mismanagement was so blatant that the next set of owners wouldn’t finalize the purchase unless the they could buy four first-round NBA draft picks.

 Ted Stepien drove the Cleveland Cavaliers into the ground

 Ted Stepien bought the Cleveland Cavaliers before the 1980-81 season and sold them in 1983 after heavy financial losses.
 In between, the team went 66-180, replaced head coaches six times and traded away so many first-round draft picks that the NBA created the “Stepien Rule.”